biojava/logo/README.md

 * We will print t-shirts with the new logo and the designer will get a free t-shirt.

-* If the designer of the winning new logo will be attending ISMB, the attending BioJava developers will take the winner out for dinner.
+* If the designer of the winning new logo will be attending ISMB 2016, the attending BioJava developers will take the winner out for dinner.

 * BioJava will carry the new logo on its homepage and GitHub Profile.

+## Desired features

+ * The logo should look modern and be better than the current one (yellow circle)

+ * The logo should be submitted as SVG graphics

+ * The logo should be able to be rendered as a favicon, as well as large (e.g. on a t-shirt).
+A design that provides two different versions (small and large rendering) is acceptable.